Update: May 5, 2023

 Every now and then I have site owners reaching out in frustration when their favicons go missing from the search results.
-When that happens, it can be a very confusing situation for those site owners… Well, I recently just helped a few more site owners over the past few weeks troubleshoot favicon problems in the search results.
+When that happens, it can be a very confusing situation for those site owners… Well, I recently just helped a few more site owners over the past several weeks troubleshoot favicon and site name problems in the search results.
 And based on what I found, I figured I would write a post explaining some of the top reasons I’ve seen that cause favicon problems in Google Search.

 The problems are relatively easy to fix and changes can be picked up by Google pretty quickly for most sites.
 For example, one of the latest fixes I helped with was picked up in just a few hours and the SERPs were updated in less than a day (with the new favicon).

 Here is a quick table of contents if you want to jump to specific sections:

 - Favicons disappearing and questions about quality.

 - Duplicate favicon references and one didn’t meet the requirements.

 - Your old default favicon is causing problems (WordPress theme or CMS favicon).

 - Bonus 1: Don’t push the limits with your favicon.